 Jacob: "I need to explain the Indian Summer Monsoon.
 I remember that during the summer, the ground gets really hot.
 That makes the air above the ground hot too.
-So, a column of air over India will expand as it gets hotter?"
+So, a column of air over India will expand as it gets hotter?
+Or shrink as it gets hotter?"